Updated in 2023

 Step 7: Take a deep breath, you did it!

 It might take some time, but using these tips and templates can help you gain confidence, expedite your job search, and help you land your dream product management job.

-If you want to work with our industry mentors and career coaches 1-on-1 to get help with any aspect of your product management job search, join Pathrise.
+If you want to work with our mentors 1-on-1 to get help with any aspect of your product management job search, join Pathrise.